 As a result, our customers have a lengthy wait before an agent can answer their call.
 At the moment, we are focusing our resources to servicing customers with flights within the next 48 hours.

 Yes, as of June 15, we require all our passengers and cabin crew to wear masks during the entire duration of the flight, from boarding until disembarking.
+Children under 10 years of age are exempt.
 We also recommend that you wear a mask during your time at the airport.
 To learn more, please read our information about face masks.

 We ask that passengers stay in their allocated seat as much as possible during the flight.
 By not moving around the cabin, contact between passengers is minimized.